COSC3020/theory-vs-practice-noahvogt1/README.md

   1. Asymptotic analysis ignores constants which doesn't give you the full realistic performance in practice.
-  2. Asymptotic analysis assumes very large inputs; however, in practice a smaller input size might run better on theoretically worse algorithms.
-Take two functions:
-     $f(n) \in \theta (n)$ and $g(n) \in \theta (n^2/16)$.
-Using asymptotic analysis, g(n) is a far slower algorithm than f(n), but if we were to use a very small n value such as n = 4, g(n) would actually run faster than f(n).
+  2. There is a difference between worst, best and average case.
+For an arbitrary algorithm, the worst case may be $n^2$, but the average case is $n$.
+So in practice, it might actually run faster.
-  3. There are limits in terms of hardware as well, so it could run faster on a super computer compared to a raspberry pi.
+  4. There are limits in terms of hardware as well, so it could run faster on a super computer compared to a raspberry pi.

 - Suppose finding a particular element in a binary search tree with 1,000